Chaser324/XCOM2-GotchaAgain/GotchaAgain/GotchaAgain/ReadMe.txt

 ------------------------------------------------------------------------------------------------------------------------
 !
 Changelog                                                                                                            !
 ------------------------------------------------------------------------------------------------------------------------
+v1.42 (WOTC):
+- Fix the display of Advent Towers when "Location Scout" sitrep is active.
+- Add cheat option that will always show pod activation indicator even for unrevealed enemies.

 v1.41 (WOTC):
 - Added indicator for moving to a tile targeted by the Hunter's Mark skill.
 - Fixed overwatch triggered indicator to follow WotC behavior where overwatch can trigger on the final